taherafirdose/100-days-of-Machine-Learning/README.md

 [code](https://github.com/taherafirdose/100-days-of-Machine-Learning/tree/master/Categorical%20data%20Encoding)

-# Day 13
+# Day 19

 Column Transformer and Pipeline
 ![comparision_61645596](https://github.com/taherafirdose/100-days-of-Machine-Learning/assets/66288578/92a0becd-734e-4938-8bfe-47600b309a06)

 [code](https://github.com/taherafirdose/100-days-of-Machine-Learning/tree/master/Column%20Transformer%20and%20Pipelines)

-# Day 14 - Handling missing values using dropna
+# Day 20 - Handling missing values using dropna
 Handling Missing Values with dropna: I explored into the importance of addressing missing values and explore the dropna method as a popular solution.
 I discuss the concept of missing values, their consequences, and how the dropna method can simplify data preprocessing.

 Refer to blog for complete analysis https://tahera-firdose.medium.com/the-importance-of-handling-missing-values-an-overview-of-the-dropna-method-c70795c04c2c

-# Day 15 - Handling missing values using mean and median
+# Day 21 - Handling missing values using mean and median
 Missing values can hinder accurate analysis and modeling, but by filling them with the mean and median, we can preserve the overall distribution of the data.
 In this blog post, I dive into the process, advantages, and limitations of this approach, and demonstrate how to implement it using Python.

 https://www.linkedin.com/feed/update/urn:li:activity:7068816645347049472/

-# Day16 - Explored Most Frequent Imputation and Missing Category Imputation for Categorical data
+# Day 22 - Explored Most Frequent Imputation and Missing Category Imputation for Categorical data

 Most Frequent Imputation: replacing missing values with the most frequently occurring category in the variable.
 Missing Category Imputation: assigning a separate category to represent missing values.

 [code](https://github.com/taherafirdose/100-days-of-Machine-Learning/blob/master/Handling%20Missing%20Data/Handling%20Categrical%20Data.ipynb)

-# Day17 - Random Value Imputation
+# Day 23 - Random Value Imputation

 Random imputation involves replacing missing values with randomly selected values from the existing dataset.
 This approach is useful when the missingness is random and there is no specific pattern or correlation to the missing values.
 Please refer to https://www.linkedin.com/feed/

 [code](https://github.com/taherafirdose/100-days-of-Machine-Learning/blob/master/Handling%20Missing%20Data/Random%20Imputation.ipynb)

-# Day 18 - KNN Imputation
+# Day 24 - KNN Imputation

 KNN Imputation: KNN imputation is a method used to fill in missing values by estimating them from neighboring data points.
 It is called multivariate because it takes into account multiple variables or features in the dataset to estimate missing values.
 By considering the values of other variables, KNN imputation leverages relationships and patterns within the data to impute missing values effectively.